Sanford Health and Fairview Health Services

 Community Input Opportunities

-Members of the public are encouraged to contact the Attorney General’s Office about the proposed merger through the Community Input Form or by phone at (651) 296-3353 (Metro area) or (800) 657-3787 (Greater Minnesota).
+The Attorney General is providing a new opportunity to report on Health Care Entities.
+Individuals can complete this Health Care Transactions Community Input Form.
+Members of the public are encouraged to contact the Attorney General’s Office about health care entities through the Community Input Form or by phone at (651) 296-3353 (Metro area) or (800) 657-3787 (Greater Minnesota).